nitinjain9282/cascade/notes/06_DispatherServlet.md

 ## Spring MVC Request Flow
 - DispatcherServlet receives HTTP Request.
 - DispatcherServlet identifies the right Controller based on the URL.
 By /login it checks which controller is responsible to serve this request.
 - Controller executes Business Logic.
-Heree all calculations and business logic is done.
+Here all calculations and business logic is done.
 - Controller returns a) Model b) View Name Back to DispatcherServlet.
 - DispatcherServlet identifies the correct view (ViewResolver) by checking config details passed to it through application.properties
 - DispatcherServlet makes the model available to view and executes it.